gcallah/MiscWriting/Empire/empire.md

 true localism than is our current regime.
 With our government vacillating between trying to enforce a left-wing ideology and a right-wing ideology, more local governance within its scope is continually being interfered with on matters that a pragmatic empire would recognize as irrelevant to its proper end: maintaining order.
-The Romans would not have cared if Lusitania permitted gay marriage while Armenia did not, or if Arabia used racial preferences in hiring while Britannia did not.
+The Romans would not have cared if Lusitania permitted gay marriage while Armenia did not, if Arabia used racial preferences in hiring while Britannia did not, or if Dacia adopted a socialist economic system while Mauretania enthusiastically embraced free markets.

 Trump is casting off Europe as part of the American Empire.